mixonic/why-javascript-is-coming-to-ember-templates/src/index.md

 excited about.
 Even more than than, it will take challenges that Ember has in common with any other JavaScript project, and better allow us to share common solutions.

+If you want to do further reading on this topic I encouage you to take a look at these links.

 Thanks for joining us at EmberConf.
 I look forward to talking about this topic more on the chat.